giellalt/giellalt.github.io/infra/CompilingAndUsingTheAnalysers.md

 ## The minimun build option

 You build the analysers in the '*language folder*'.
-If you have checked out the whole tree, it the language is found in `langs` or one of the folder with a name ending in `-langs` under the main '*$GTHOME*' folder.
-Go to your language, e.g. for Pite Saami:
+We assume you have set up a variable `$GTLANGS` in your `~/.profile` file, pointing to the directories where your language directoriess are stored.
+If you have done that, you may go to your language directory.
+We use Pite Saami as our example (`sje`), replace *sje* with the language code of the language you want to compile:

 ```
-cd $GTHOME/langs/sje
+cd $GTLANGS/lang-sje
 ```

+If you have not set up the variable `$GTLANGS`, just go to the language folder you have just checked out.

 First set up the files required to build the analysers (if you get error messages saying that some required files are missing you have probebly skipped some steps on the [Getting started](GettingStarted.html) pages):